IbrahimElk/MyoFInDer/README.md

-The Myoblast Fusion Index Determination Software
+The Myoblast Fusion Index Determination Software (WORK IN PROGRESS)
 ================================================

 The Myofinder application aims to provide an open-source graphical interface